vanus-labs/docs/content/user-guides/connector-guides/source/webhook/setup.md

 ```

 The body of the request is extracted from `data.body` in the cloud event and the headers are extracted from `data.headers` in the cloud event.

+Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).